craftercms/docs/source/system-administrators/activities/reverse-proxy-configuration.rst

 - ``crafter.engine.forwarded.headers.enabled`` property under :ref:`engine-forwarded-headers` in :ref:`engine-saml2-configuration`
 - ``studio-config-forwarded-headers`` property under :ref:`studio-config-forwarded-headers` in :ref:`studio-config-override`
 - ``studio.security.saml.reverseProxy`` properties as describe in :ref:`crafter-studio-configure-studio-saml`

-The following examples show how to configure a reverse proxy with Apache for your CrafterCMS authoring and delivery installs:

-- :ref:`Authoring install <configure-reverse-proxy-for-authoring>`
-- :ref:`Delivery install <configure-reverse-proxy-for-production>`